9dots/9dots.io-pages/OkChd5I.md

 org: 9dots
 title: "Interactive Art Wall: Painting"
 id: "9dots-OkChd5I"
-blurb: "In this lesson, students will start working on their piece of the interactive art wall by sketching out their ideas with pencil."
+blurb: "In this lesson, students start working on their piece of the interactive art wall by painting their mural."
-objective: "By the end of the lesson, students will have sketched their mural on the cardboard provided to them."
+objective:
+  - Sketch a mural on cardboard
+  - Paint a background
+  - Cut out a shape for the foreground
 image: "http://uploads.9dots.io/Ol4AsIh_md.jpg"
 fullImage: "http://uploads.9dots.io/Ol4AsIh_lrg.jpg"